 Before trying to remove the dog pee stain from your carpet, you should rinse the carpeting with plain water.
 The best way to do this is by using a wet-dry vacuum cleaner so you can fully saturate and vacuum up the area.

 If you don’t have a wet-dry vac, you can use a scrub brush and clean water.
 Dip the brush in warm water and scrub the spot.
 Then, use a clean, dry towel (preferably one you do not mind discarding after use) to blot the stain until it’s mostly dry.
 Once you have done that, then you can select one of the solutions listed below.

-The 4 Ways to Get Dried Dog Pee Out of Carpet
+The Top 4 Tips on How to Get Dry Dog Pee Out of Carpet

 1. Make a Homemade Solution